Health in the Democratic Republic of the Congo: Life expectancy

-In 2018, the CIA estimated the average life expectancy in the DR Congo to be 60.3 years: 59 for the male population and 61.6 for females (est. 2017.)
+In 2018, life expectancy in the DR Congo was 60.3 years: 59 for the male population and 61.6 for females.

 Malaria

 Malaria is a major health problem in the DR Congo.
 Malaria is the principal cause of morbidity and mortality, accounting for more than 40 percent of all outpatient visits and for 19 percent of deaths among children under five years of age.
 Given that the majority of the population lives in high transmission zones, it has been estimated that the DRC accounts for 11 percent of all cases of malaria in sub-Saharan Africa.

 The National Malaria Control Strategic Plan 2016–2020 (NSP) introduced the stratification of provinces based on parasite prevalence as measured by the 2013 Demographic and Health Survey (DHS).
 This approach allows the NSP to focus high-impact interventions in the areas that bear the greatest disease burden.
-In line with this strategy, international donors are concentrating their efforts in 9 out of 26 provinces (Kasai Oriental, Haut Katanga, Haut Lomami, Tanganyika, Lualaba, Sankuru, Lomami, Kasai Central, and Sud Kivu).
+In line with this strategy, international donors are concentrating their efforts in 9 out of 26 provinces, Kasai Oriental, Haut Katanga, Haut Lomami, Tanganyika, Lualaba, Sankuru, Lomami, Kasai Central, and Sud Kivu.

 According to the 2013 DHS, progress is being made in key malaria interventions, such as insecticide-treated net ownership and use.
-Additionally, mortality rates for children under five years of age fell by 34 percent and the incidence rate fell by 40 percent between 2010 and 2018.
+Mortality rates for children under five years of age fell by 34 percent and the incidence rate fell by 40 percent between 2010 and 2018.

 Malaria remains a major public health challenge in the Democratic Republic of the Congo.
 In early 2025, an outbreak in Equateur province led to 943 infections and 52 deaths.
-Initially suspected to be food poisoning, lab tests confirmed malaria as the cause in March, according to the National Public Health Institute (INSP).
-A similar outbreak in December 2024 was also later identified as malaria.
+Initially suspected to be food poisoning, lab tests confirmed malaria as the cause in March.
+A similar outbreak in December 2024 was later identified as malaria.

 HIV/AIDS

 HIV/Aids is the most serious health problem in the DR Congo due to the incurable nature of the disease.
 By the end of 2003, UNAIDS estimated that 1.1 million people were living with HIV/AIDS, for an overall adult HIV prevalence of 4.2%.
-Life expectancy in the DR Congo dropped 9% in the 1990s as a result of HIV/AIDS.According to UNAIDS, several factors fuel the spread of HIV in the DR Congo, including the movement of large numbers of refugees and soldiers, scarcity and high cost of safe blood transfusions in rural areas, a lack of counseling, few HIV testing sites, high levels of untreated sexually transmitted infections among sex workers and their clients, and low availability of condoms outside Kinshasa and one or two provincial capitals.
+In the 1990s, life expectancy in the DR Congo dropped 9% as a result of HIV/AIDS.
+According to UNAIDS, several factors fuel the spread of HIV in the DR Congo, including the movement of large numbers of refugees and soldiers, scarcity and high cost of safe blood transfusions in rural areas, a lack of counseling, few HIV testing sites, high levels of untreated sexually transmitted infections among sex workers and their clients, and low availability of condoms outside Kinshasa and one or two provincial capitals.

 With an eventual end of hostilities and a government in transition, population movements associated with increased stability and economic revitalization will exacerbate the spread of HIV, which is now localized in areas most directly affected by the presence of troops and war-displaced populations.
 Consecutive wars have made it nearly impossible to conduct effective and sustainable HIV/AIDS prevention activities.